77 West Wacker Drive: Transportation

 Chicago Transit Authority (CTA) bus lines serving the building include 22, 24, 29, 62, 124, 146 and 151.
 The closest Chicago 'L' stations are Clark/Lake, serving the Orange, Green, Blue, Purple, Pink and Brown Lines, and the State/Lake station, which serves the Orange, Green, Purple, Pink and Brown Lines, with a connection to the Red Line at Lake.
 The Metra Electric Line is the closest Metra line.

 Position in skyline

 In this lakefront view from 2006, 77 West Wacker is located between Buckingham Fountain and the Pittsfield Building.

-In popular culture

-The building is featured prominently in The Negotiator (1998) where it serves as the location of offices for the Internal Affairs Division of the Chicago Police Department.

-The building was seen in the Bollywood movie Dhoom 3.